 Housing and Meals

 You will live either in residential colleges (availability limited) or in rental housing operated by Arcadia University.
 Independent living is also an option.
 In each case, you will be responsible for providing your own meals.
-View Arcadia housing information
+For more information, please visit the University of Queensland accommodation webpage of the Arcadia website.

 Financial Aid & Scholarships